Investment Advisers

 The world of investing is highly regulated, meaning many of the rules around it are set and controlled by an independent authority, the Financial Conduct Authority.
 However, some investments are not regulated, meaning you will have limited protection should things go wrong with them.
 For that reason, it’s always important to understand what you’re investing in, and what protection you might benefit from (if any).

 While it’s easy to be tempted by the promise of rewards, this should always be balanced by the recognition of risk.
 Generally speaking, the longer you remain invested, the more chance you’ll have of riding out the peaks and troughs of the markets and seeing a positive return on your investment.
-In any case, how much risk you end up taking with your money will depend a few key factors:
+In any case, how much risk you end up taking with your money will depend on a few key factors:

 1) How much risk you need to take to achieve your goals (it may be more, or less than you think)